| |

 How Was the Day?

 Have you ever gotten back and had no clue what happened while you were out?
-This page is a way to encourage your sub to share what happened with you.
+This page encourages your sub to share what happened with you.
 Print a few copies or laminate one and let them use a dry-erase marker.

 Okay, so now you’ve covered all kinds of information a sub might need.
 But we haven’t talked about the lesson plans.
 Let’s chat about them now.

-You’ll need these two types of lesson plans.
+Be ready for a sick day with these two types of plans.

 The first is for personal days, training days, and the time you were called for jury duty.
 It’s best to write detailed sub-plans to continue the lessons you’re working on with your class when you know you’ll be out in plenty of time.
 This is the section for those.
 Add them behind the divider.